 While being asked to write a character reference letter can be flattering, it can also be a bit intimidating.
 If you need to create this type of letter, consider using one of the sample letters provided here as a starting point rather than beginning from a blank page.

-Sample Character Reference Letters
+Sample Character Reference Letter Templates

-1. Character Reference for a Colleague
+1. Example Character Reference for a Colleague

-If you need to write a character letter for a current or former co-worker employee, this is the right letter for you to use.
-Just click the image below to get started.
+If you need to write a character letter for a current or former co-worker employee, this is the right sample letter for you to use.
+Alternatively, you may prefer this example character reference for a work colleague.

-2. Character Reference for a Personal Contact
+2. Personal Character Reference Example

-3. Character Reference for a Student
+3. Character Reference Template for a Student